Vyral/jeff-riber/_posts/2025-03-07-how-to-use-math-to-make-smarter-real-estate-decisions.md

 {% include excerpt.html %}

 When buying or selling a home, emotions matter—but so do the numbers.
 Math is a powerful tool for comparing real estate options and ensuring the best financial decision.
 Today, I will explain how you can use math to calculate *real* costs so you can make the most out of your investment.<br><br>**Comparing apples to apples.** Whether choosing between a condo and a single-family home, a Community Development Districts (CDD) community and a non-CDD one, or a neighborhood with or without a Homeowners Association (HOA), you need to make a fair comparison.
 Math helps by factoring in additional costs, such as HOA dues, condo fees, and CDD fees, which impact the total cost of ownership.
-Ignoring these expenses could lead to an inaccurate understanding of a property's true affordability—costing you more in the long run.
+Ignoring these expenses could lead to an inaccurate understanding of a property’s true affordability—costing you more in the long run.

 {% include pullquote.html %}

-**The financial calculator breakdown.** Let's say you're comparing two properties: 1) Condo A has a $300/month HOA fee, while 2) Condo B has no HOA fee.
+**The financial calculator breakdown.** Let’s say you’re comparing two properties: 1) Condo A has a $300/month HOA fee, while 2) Condo B has no HOA fee.

 With a 30-year mortgage at 7% interest, that $300 monthly fee is equivalent to financing an additional $45,000.
 This means Condo B would need to be priced at $45,000 higher than Condo A for the total cost to be financially equal.